geoarrow/geoarrow/format.md

 GeoArrow proposes a packed columnar data format for the fundamental geometry types, using packed coordinate and offset arrays to define geometry objects.

-The inner level is always a Struct array storing the coordinate values (`x: [x, x, x, x], y: [y, y, y, y]`, physically stored as one array per dimension with the name of each child array corresponding to the dimension it represents (i.e., x, y, z, or m).
+The inner level is always an array of points.
 For any geometry type except Point, this inner level is nested in one or multiple [variable sized list](https://arrow.apache.org/docs/format/Columnar.html#variable-size-list-layout) arrays.
 In practice, this means we have additional arrays storing the offsets that denote where a new geometry, a new geometry part, or a new polygon ring starts.

+This specification supports points encoded as a Struct array storing the coordinate values as separate arrays (i.e., `x: [x, x, ...], y: [y, y, y, ...]`) and a FixedSizeList of interleaved values (i.e., `[x, y, x, y, ...]`).
+As implementations evolve, this specification may grow to support other point representations or shrink to support only one if supporting multiple representations becomes a barrier to adoption.

-**Point**: `Struct<x: double, y: double, [z: double, [m: double>]]`
+**Point (Struct)**: `Struct<x: double, y: double, [z: double, [m: double>]]`

 An array of Point geometries is stored as a Struct array containing two or more child double arrays with names corresponding to the dimension represented by